 Opportunities

-Players from all over North America have the opportunity to join a BCHL team as the league sees a large turnover in players from season to season.
+Players from all over North America, and now Europe, have the opportunity to join a BCHL team as the league sees a large turnover in players from season to season.

-The BCHL has a roster limit of 23 active players, 20 of which are eligible to dress and participate in any regular season or playoff game.
-Teams must have minimum of four rookie players (those entering the season with less than 30 games in Junior A).
+The BCHL has a roster limit of 25 active players (plus an additional spot for a third goalie), 20 of which are eligible to dress and participate in any regular season or playoff game.
+Teams must have minimum of four rookie players (those entering the season with less than 30 games in a similar junior level).
 These players regularly compete and attain appropriate playing time.